-There is more reason to get tested now, as there is no need to fear the HIV virus anymore.
-If HIV is detected, and appropriately treated, early enough, then you can now expect to lead a normal length life.
-The longer HIV remains untested, and without treatment, the greater the chance that the immune system will be damaged permenantly, and the greater the chance that any treatment will be less effective.
+If HIV is detected and appropriately treated early enough, then you can expect to lead a normal length life.
+The longer HIV remains untested and without treatment, the greater the chance that the immune system will be damaged permanently and the greater the chance that any treatment you receive will be less effective.

 Our range of HIV testing options in Manchester: